Get Help & Services We Provide

 We provide brief advice and representation for clients seeking a divorce, separation, or annulment.

-We offer holistic civil legal assistance to victims of domestic violence and sexual abuse through partnerships with TurnAround, Inc., CHANA and the Prince George’s County Family Justice Center.
+We offer holistic civil legal assistance to victims and survivors of domestic violence, sexual assault, human trafficking, and elder abuse through our partnerships with TurnAround, Inc., CHANA, Springboard, Tahirih Justice Center, MEDOVI and the Prince George’s County Family Justice Center.

 Support